There are dozens of websites that offer legal document templates – including business partnership agreements – for low or no cost.

 Each type of partnership has different advantages.
 Generally speaking, which type of partnership you form depends on the role that each partner has in the business.
 Massingill Attorneys & Counselors at Law can help you decide which type of partnership suits your business the most.

-Problems with Using a Partnership Agreement Texas Template
+Problems with Using a Business Partnership Agreement Texas Template

 As mentioned above, using a partnership agreement template is not without risk.
 If you’re considering using a template for your Texas partnership agreement, here are the issues you may run into and the reasons why we strongly suggest against them.